 - We will provide suggestions to resolve your situation, including alternatives to litigation.

-- If necessary, we will let you know when you need to hire an attorney in the traditional way in order to protect your rights.
+- If necessary, we will let you know if we think you need to hire an attorney to represent you in litigation.

 Irvine Law Firm provides Legal Advice by Phone or Email in the following areas:

 - All aspects of Family Law, including Separation, Divorce, Spousal Support, Alimony, Post Separation Support, Child Support, Child Custody, Visitation, Parenting Coordination, Property Division, Collaborative Family Law and Equitable Distribution.

 - Foreclosures, including how to pursue a foreclosure as Trustee or Beneficiary.